makubacki/tianocore.github.io/EDK-II-Code-Formatting.md

 # EDK II Code Formatting

-To better achieve the goals of the [EDK II C Coding Standards Specification](https://edk2-docs.gitbook.io/edk-ii-c-coding-standards-specification/), EDK II code formatting is automated using a source code beautifier called Uncrustify.
+To better realize the goals of the [EDK II C Coding Standards Specification](https://edk2-docs.gitbook.io/edk-ii-c-coding-standards-specification/), EDK II code formatting is automated using a source code beautifier called Uncrustify.
 Uncrustify is compatible with C/C++ in addition to other languages.
 In EDK II, it is used to format C language source code.